LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 <a href="https://www.nexusmods.com/stardewvalley/users/92060238?tab=user+files">Taiyo</a>, <a href ="https://www.nexusmods.com/stardewvalley/users/112768378?tab=user+files">tiakall</a>, and <a href="https://www.nexusmods.com/stardewvalley/users/2893756?tab=user+files">Yri</a> for some art feedback and encouragement on sprites I drew

-<a href="https://www.nexusmods.com/stardewvalley/users/104804993?tab=user+files">nicole / beyond recovery</a>, for help with figuring out the "walking off screen while fading out" effect, encouragement, and being a beta tester
+<a href="https://www.nexusmods.com/stardewvalley/users/104804993?tab=user+files">nicole / beyond recovery</a>, for help with figuring out the "walking off screen while fading out" effect, encouragement, and being a beta testers

+<a href="https://www.kdau.com/scrollish/">kdau's scroll generator</a>, for the scroll captions in the preview images

 <a href="https://www.nexusmods.com/stardewvalley/users/1552317?tab=user+files">Pathoschild</a>, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible